Types of Government Contracts for Small Business to help you grow

 How Do I Get a First Government Contract?

 Before your business can become a prime contractor on the SBA list, it must undergo different processes.
 Registering your small business to qualify for government contracting opportunities is daunting at first, but by completing the fundamental steps, you will pave the way for unhindered growth in the new marketplace.

 Once you have established your business, you can go to the Internal Revenue Service’s official website to apply for a federal tax ID.
 Federal tax ID is essential in transacting with the federal government and opening a corporate bank account where government agencies can transfer their payments to you once the project is done.

 Previously, every business is required to have a Data Universal Number System (DUNS), a unique nine-digit code that quickly identifies a specific business.
 On April 2022, the unique entity identifier used across the federal government was changed from the DUNS Number to the Unique Entity ID.
 The UEID is a 12-character alphanumeric ID generated by SAM.gov.

 New entities can get their Unique Entity ID at SAM.gov and, if required, complete an entity registration.

 Identify your NAICS code

-As mentioned, SAM maintains a list of federal contracting opportunities that are open for procurement, but it also handles the list of interested businesses that are willing to work with the government.
-So, make sure you are registered to this federal procurement data system to be able to start bidding on government contracts.
+As mentioned, SAM maintains a list of federal contracting opportunities that are open for procurement.
+It also handles the list of interested businesses willing to work with the government.
+So, make sure you are registered to this federal procurement data system to start bidding on government contracts.

-Complete your SBA profile
+Complete Your SBA Profile